AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-017-yurii-rashkovskii.md

 Written by Alexandra Moxin and Adam Dymitruk

-Yurii Rashkovskii is
+Yurii Rashkovskii is a Software Developer, Entrepreneur and Blockchain expert.
+He's passionate about edge computing (aka true serverless) and creating free and open solutions for developers that liberate them from vendor lock-ins.
+He's recently released SIT: Serverless Information Tracker and has been around Bitcoin and Blockchain since 2012.

-Vancouver, BC & Krung Thep
+Yurii co-founded two startups in the space and has worked on a number of projects such as PumpkinDB, GraphQL Java, Elixir, erlzmq2, and a number of smaller libraries for Rust, Java, JavaScript, Erlang, Elixir and Ruby.
+Yurii spends his time between Vancouver, BC, Canada and Krung Thep, Thailand.
+He has a bunch of interesting projects in the pipeline and is still very interested in Bitcoin and Blockchain initiatives and projects.

 Look for Yurii at [upcoming conferences and talks]!

 ### In this episode we cover
-* stuff
+* show notes

-You can reach Yurii at [@yrashk](https://twitter.com/yrashk) and [@Etcetera Labs]() on twitter and [LinkedIn](https://www.linkedin.com/in/yrashk/).
-You can find out more about SIT, Serverless Information Tracker at https://sit.sh and support his OSS work at http://patreon.com/yrashk
+You can reach Yurii at [@yrashk](https://twitter.com/yrashk) on twitter, at [Etcetera Labs](https://github.com/EtceteraLabs) and on [LinkedIn](https://www.linkedin.com/in/yrashk/).
+You can find out more about SIT, Serverless Information Tracker at https://sit.sh and support his OSS work on [Patreon](http://patreon.com/yrashk].

 ### Show Links